dasiajsy/Python-Course/README.md

 # Python-Course
 DJ Python Course

-This reprosetry will whold all of the code I have used on the Python course
+This repository will contain all the code I have used in the Python Course help by Digital Jersey Academy